BIOL275-MSUM/BIOL275-MSUM.github.io/lab-3.md

 The first part tells you which packages are being loaded.
 You will notice ggplot2 is on that list.
 The second part of the message tells you which tidyverse functions conflict with (and override) other functions.
 Usually those other functions are from base R, but they could also be functions from other packages you had already loaded.
 If you ever want to use a package that has been overridden with another package, you have to refer to it explicitly by its package *and* function name.

-## Show data for a categorical variable
+## Bar graphs

+Bar graphs are used to show the distribution of a single *categorical* variable.

 ### Example: tiger data